fttlov/JCAdvance/README.md

 </table>

 - You can map any digital Nintendo/Sony gamepad button to emulate any Xbox, keyboard or mouse in one profile <br>
+- Added the ability to automatically assign using the "Bind" button or manually via a drop-down list of available buttons
-- Profile Manager.
+- Added Profile Manager.
 Create and manage profiles in a single tab of the configurator
 - Fully configurable hotkeys to activate Gyro modes with support for two-button combinations (like R+HOME)
 - Added Gyro Space option — an important setting for aiming (see more in Technical changes)
 - Added Polling rate option (higher value means smoother motion)